Importing Other Data Formats

 Import Namespace Overview

 The triblespace_core::import module collects conversion helpers that translate structured documents into raw tribles.
-Today the namespace ships with two JSON importers:
+Today the namespace ships with two deterministic JSON importers:

 Mapping JSON Fields to Attributes

-After an import completes the importers regenerate metadata from their cached attribute maps.
-The metadata() accessor returns tribles that link each derived attribute id to its field name, value schema, and optional blob schema.
+After an import completes the importer regenerates metadata from its cached attribute map.
+Call data() to inspect the emitted tribles and metadata() to retrieve attribute descriptors and multi-value hints (via metadata::tag pointing to metadata::KIND_MULTI).
 Merge those descriptors into your repository alongside the imported data when you want queries to discover the original JSON field names or project datasets by schema without repeating the derivation logic.
+Field names are stored as metadata::name handles to LongString blobs so arbitrarily long keys survive roundtrips; a metadata::shortname ShortString is also emitted when the key fits for quick human-readable inspection.

 Nested objects recurse automatically.
 The parent receives a GenId attribute that points at the child entity, allowing the importer to represent the entire object graph as a connected set of tribles.
 Because those GenId attributes are also derived from the parent field names they remain stable even when you import related documents in separate batches.